JuergenGutsch/blog/_source/_posts/2018-10-08-customizing-aspnetcore-06-middlewares.md

 After that I write out the elapsed milliseconds to the response stream.

 If you write some more middlewares the `Configure` method in the `Startup.cs` get's pretty messy.
-This is why the most middlewares are written as classes.
+This is why the most middlewares are written as separate classes.
 This could look like this:

 ~~~ csharp
 public class StopwatchMiddleWare